EAZY5D/python-nr/nr.archive/README.md

-## nr.archive
+# nr.archive

-Archive abstraction with implementations for ZIP and TAR files.
+Archive abstraction layer for ZIP and TAR files.

----

-<p align="center">Copyright &copy; 2018 Niklas Rosenstein</p>